-The admission process begins in early June each year and continues through the regular admission deadline.
-During the spring, prior to fall admissions each applicant will have a staff review of their application reviewed upon receipt.
-Applications will be assessed on the following criteria: To be eligible for review, each applicant must have a preferred minimum pre-pharmacy grade point average (GPA) of 3.0 on a 4-point scale on the list of prerequisite courses completed by the published deadline date each year.
+The admission process begins in early July each year and continues through the regular admission deadline.
+Prior to fall admissions, each applicant will have a staff review of their application reviewed upon receipt.
+To be eligible for review, each applicant must have a preferred minimum pre-pharmacy grade point average (GPA) of 3.0 on a 4-point scale on the list of prerequisite courses completed by the published deadline date each year.
 The pre-pharmacy grade point average (GPA) is calculated by considering only the last grade received for designated courses taken in the general requirements.
-Students making application shall have completed, or expect to complete, at least two full academic years of pre-pharmacy before entering the Pharm.D. program in August.
-Completion of all prerequisite courses should be within the last seven (7) years, i.e., Fall 2015 minus 7 = Fall 2008 and will require a written request to have the Dean's approval for older course work.
+Students making application shall have completed, or expect to complete, at least two full academic years of pre-pharmacy before entering the Pharm.D.. program in August.
+Completion of all prerequisite courses should be within the last seven (7) years, i.e., Fall 2018 minus 7 = Fall 2011, and will require a written request to have the Dean's approval for older course work.
 Courses will vary somewhat based on the curriculum offered at various schools.
 General requirements are as follows:

-General Chemistry (for majors), with lab 8 SCH

-Organic Chemistry, with lab 8 SCH

-General Physics (trig or calculus based), 4 SCH

-General Biology (for majors), with lab 8 SCH

-Human-based science course (3000 level) 3SCH,

-Microbiology, with lab 4 SCH

-Calculus 3 SCH

-Statistics 3 SCH

-Speech (public speaking) 3 SCH

-Economics, macro 3 SCH

-English Comp I 3 SCH

-English Comp II 3 SCH

-English Literature 3 SCH

-Humanities/Social Sciences 15 SCH

-Legend
+General Chemistry (for majors), with lab 8 SCH Organic Chemistry, with lab 8 SCH General Physics (trig or calculus based), 4 SCH General Biology (for majors), with lab 8 SCH Microbiology, with lab 4 SCH Calculus 3 SCH Statistics 3 SCH Statistics 3 SCH Speech (public speaking) 3 SCH Economics, macro 3 SCH English Comp I 3 SCH English Comp II 3 SCH English Literature 3 SCH Humanities/Social Sciences 15 SCH

+Legend:

-If you have earned a bachelor's degree from an accredited college or university in the United States prior to enrolling in the SOP, you are exempt from the English and Humanities/Social Sciences requirements.
+If you have earned a bachelor's degree from an accredited college or university in the United States prior to enrolling in the School of Pharmacy, you are exempt from the English and Humanities/Social Sciences requirements.

-^{}Used in the calculation of the pre-pharmacy GPA (grade point average).
+Used in the calculation of the pre-pharmacy GPA (grade point average).

-Humanities/Social Sciences: Courses may be selected from any mix of Anthropology, Communications (excluding Public Speaking, which is a prerequisite), Economics (excluding Economics prerequisite), Ethnic Studies, Family Living/Human Development, Geography, History, Journalism, Philosophy, Political Science (Government), Psychology and Sociology.
-Performing and Fine Arts (including Music, Physical Education and Foreign Languages), Computer Sciences, or similar courses will not meet this requirement.
-Prerequisite groupings for Humanities/Social Sciences, e.g., 6 hours of history and 6 hours of government, are not required by the TTUHSC SOP.
-Advanced Placement (AP), CLEP and Dual Credit are accepted if documented on your transcript from an accredited U.S. college or university.
+Humanities/Social Sciences: Courses may be selected from any mix of Anthropology, Communications (excluding Public Speaking, which is a prerequisite), Economics (excluding Economics prerequisite), Ethnic Studies, Family Living/Human Development, Geography, History, Journalism, Philosophy, Political Science (Government), Psychology, and Sociology.
+Performing and Fine Arts (including Music, Physical Education, and Foreign Languages), Computer Sciences, or similar courses will not meet this requirement.
+Prerequisite groupings for Humanities/Social Sciences, e.g., 6 hours of history and 6 hours of government, are not required by the TTUHSC School of Pharmacy.
+Advanced Placement (AP), CLEP, and Dual Credit are accepted if documented on your transcript from an accredited U.S. college or university.